 - If using fresh pineapple or fresh mango, use frozen bananas to have a chilled smoothie.

-- If you are using all fresh fruit, try adding ice cubes to make it a chilled smoothie (this may dilute the smoothie).
+- If you are using all fresh fruit, try adding ice cubes to make it cold (this may dilute the smoothie).

 Can I make green smoothies in advance?

-You can make the tropical island-inspired green smoothie a day in advance, but there may be some liquid separation so give it a good stir before consuming it.
+You can make the tropical island-inspired green smoothie a day in advance, but there may be some liquid separation so give it a good stir before consuming.

-If you are using all fresh fruit, to prevent the fruit from freezing in one clump flash freeze it on a lined baking sheet.
+If you are freezing all fresh fruit for the tropical green smoothie, to prevent the fruit from freezing in one clump flash freeze it on a lined baking sheet.
 Once frozen add it to the freezer-safe bag and write on the bag the amount of liquid and any other ingredients needed to finish the smoothie.
-When prepping this way and everything is frozen for the smoothie I like to let partially thaw before I blend it with the liquid.
+When prepping this way and everything is frozen for the smoothie, I like to let partially thaw before I blend it with the liquid.

 Storage

-The smoothie is best if served immediately, but it can be stored in an airtight jar with a lid in the refrigerator for 24 hours.
+The smoothie is best if served immediately, but leftover smoothies can be stored in an airtight jar with a lid in the refrigerator for 24 hours.
 Give it a stir before serving.

 Related recipes